 - Symposium format (not to exceed two hours).

 - The typical symposium at the Psychonomic Society Annual Meeting is organized with multiple 15-minute individual presentations, each followed by 5 minutes for a Q&A.

-- Organizers may vary this format and include an optional discussant or an extended Q&A session, etc., but the symposium may not be longer than 2 hours.
+- Organizers may vary this format and include an optional discussant or an extended Q&A session, etc. The symposium may not be longer than two hours.

-- The symposium format must include a schedule indicating the times for an introduction (if used), each individual presentation, and Q&A and discussion periods.
+- The symposium format must include a schedule indicating the times for an introduction (if used), each individual presentation, Q&A, and discussion periods.

 Proposals should be submitted by e-mail to Brian Weaver.

 To be considered complete, the proposal must include all required information at the time of submission.
 The submitter’s 2018 Psychonomic Society Membership also must be paid at the time of submission.
 Incomplete proposals and non-member submissions will not be considered.

 Notifications are made by e-mail within 3 weeks of the proposal deadline.
 Please contact the Psychonomic Society Secretary Reed Hunt with questions about the topic and formatting of a symposium proposal.